GHolanda14/POO_CPP/README.md

 # POO_CPP

-So, why am i doing this?
+So, why i'm doing this?